Facing Kidnapping Charges in Pittsburgh? We Can Help

 - To interfere with the performance of government or public officials

 In kidnapping, force, threats or deception had to be used to move the victim.
-If you have been charged with kidnapping a minor, the penalties you face are more severe.
+If you have been charged with kidnapping a minor in Pennsylvania, the penalties you face are more severe.

 It is not kidnapping if the alleged victim went along with you voluntarily.
-If you did not have the intentions needed for the offense, such as holding someone for ransom, your attorney can use this in your defense.
-If the kidnapping arrest is based solely on an accusation and not on evidence, you will be in a stronger position to fight your charge.
+If you did not have the intentions needed for the offense, such as holding someone for ransom, your kidnapping attorney can use this in your defense.
+If the kidnapping arrest is based solely on an accusation and not on evidence, you will be in a stronger position to fight your kidnapping charges.

-Steps To Take If You Have Been Charged – Contact a Pittsburgh Kidnapping Lawyer
+Steps To Take If You Have Been Charged With Kidnapping in PA

-If you have been charged with kidnapping, your first step should be to immediately hire a lawyer.
+If you have been charged with kidnapping in Allegheny County, your first step should be to immediately hire a kidnapping lawyer.
 Since kidnapping is a first degree felony, you face some of the most serious consequences applicable under Pennsylvania law.
 You may be jailed overnight or for several days before your bond is set.
-While you are in jail, do not talk about the incidents that occurred with anyone other than your attorney.
-Don’t talk to the police or prosecutors unless your attorney is with you.
+While you are in jail, do not talk about the incidents that occurred with anyone other than your kidnapping defense attorney.
+Don’t talk to the police or prosecutors unless your kidnapping attorney is with you.